sb2bg/marionette/docs/network.md

 node state, and future liveness cores.
 It also makes invalid topology use return `InvalidNode` instead of silently creating new processes by accident.

-Each directed path owns its own queue and enabled/disabled state. `popReady` scans the heads of all path queues and picks the ready packet with the lowest `(deliver_at, packet_id)`.
+Each directed path owns its own queue and enabled/disabled state.
+The packet core scans path queue heads and picks the ready packet with the lowest `(deliver_at, packet_id)` for the receiving endpoint.
 The scan is acceptable for Phase 0 capacities; a later scheduler can add an index over active paths without changing the per-link model needed for clogging and path-local capacity.

 ## Node State